This section was written by Leandro Cabo from rhcplivearchive.com

 • Galvation

-Much like the first two Trickfinger albums, all tracks were recorded live to a CD burner with no overdubs and executed on one or two machines.
-Recorded after the Red Hot Chili Peppers’ sessions for albums Unlimited Love and Return of Dream Canteen but before and during the mixing process.
+Much like the first two Trickfinger albums, all tracks were recorded live to a CD burner with no overdubs and executed using one or two machines.
+Recorded after the Chili Peppers’ sessions for albums Unlimited Love and Return of Dream Canteen but before and during the mixing process.